Where to Stay in Yellowstone (& Where NOT to Stay!)

 If you’re here for wildlife spotting, Cooke City is about 30 minutes from the Lamar Valley.
 It’s also a good base for traveling the scenic Beartooth Highway.

 For those with limited time in Yellowstone, it’s not a great base for the rest of the park’s biggest attractions.
-It can you up to three hours to get to Old Faithful from here.
+It can take you up to three hours to get to Old Faithful from here.

 If you’re already heading out that way on the backend of your Yellowstone trip, use the map below to browse your options: